gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ## Build

-With the implementation of the site section into Gatsby complete, it's time to build and integrate into the rest of the website.
-There are a couple of config items to take care of to ensure a ported Gatsby site section is seamlessly integrated.
+With your new Gatsby application complete, it's time to integrate it into your existing HTML website.
+If you were to build the Gatsby application into static files now and upload them in the place of the existing HTML files, the paths of the links made by Gatsby would not be correct.
+There are a couple of Gatsby configuration options to fix this.

 ### Path Prefix

-By default, Gatsby assumes that the build will be hosted at the root path of a domain, e.g `https://gatsbyjs.org/`.
-After the initial static HTML file is loaded, Gatsby reaches out for other generated JavaScript files in the same location in order to [progressively enable enhancements](/docs/glossary/#progressive-enhancement) for the user.
-In the example site, the path at which the Gatsby site will be hosted is `/who`.
-The gatsby `pathPrefix` option will ensure that the generated JavaSript files are available to load and the generated links from `index.js` to internal pages work correctly:
+The `pathPrefix` option in `/gatsby-config.js` tells Gatsby the path at which the build output will be served from.
+Links to other pages and to the generated JavaScript files that provide [progressive enhancements](/docs/glossary/#progressive-enhancement) for the user will be prefixed with the `pathPrefix` value.
+This is the config addition for the example Gatsby application, served at the `/who` path:

 ```js:title=/gatsby-config.js
 module.exports = {